 The desirable closing balances at the end of the next year are:

-Plant Utilisation Budget forecasts the plant and machinery requirements to meet the Production Budget.
-This budget is expressed in terms of working hours or other convenient units and it indicates the machine load on each manufacturing department, machine or group of machines and the extent of over-loading or under-loading so that the management may take corrective action.
+The plant utilization budget forecasts the plant and machinery requirements to meet the production budget.
+This budget, expressed in terms of working hours or other convenient units, indicates the machine load on each manufacturing department, machine, or group of machines and the extent of over- or underloading so that the management may take corrective action.

 (8) Administration Cost Budget